- Alexander Witt

 - Release Date

-In terms of D-grade based-on-a-videogame movies, Resident Evil: Apocalypse is so bad that even writer-director Paul W. S. Anderson wouldn’t helm the thing.
+In terms of D-grade based-on-a-video-game movies, Resident Evil: Apocalypse is so bad that even writer-director Paul W. S. Anderson wouldn’t helm the thing.
 It’s a sad, sad day for any movie studio when he turns down your movie.
-No worries, though, Anderson wrote it, so it contains his level of badness, only with a less “talented” director calling the shots.
-If you recall, the first Resident Evil ended when Milla Jovovich’s character Alice wakes up after subjection to testing by Umbrella Corporation’s goons, only to find that Umbrella’s Racoon City had been overrun by the undead.
-Their “T-virus” had escaped the underground facility known as The Hive, causing thousands to be exposed and turn into zombies.
+Don’t worry, though, Anderson wrote it.
+So the story doesn’t make any sense like one of his movies, except a different director is calling the shots.
+If you recall, the first Resident Evil ended when Milla Jovovich’s character Alice wakes up in a lab, having been examined by the Umbrella Corporation’s goons.
+She finds that the undead have overrun Umbrella’s Racoon City, and the company’s “T-virus” had escaped the underground facility known as The Hive, causing thousands to be exposed and turn into zombies.
 One newspaper headline reads “THE DEAD WALK!”—a reference to George A. Romero’s own series of zombie movies.
-Alice finds a shotgun, cocks it, and she’s ready for more zombie killing…
+Alice finds a shotgun, cocks it, and she’s ready for more zombie killing.